KhaledHossameldin/04academy-task-flutter/README.md

 1. **Login:**

-- There are only two accounts:
+- There is only one Super Admin account:
-  - User:
-    - user@email.com
+  - super@admin.com
   - 123456
-  - Admin:
-    - admin@email.com
-    - 123456

 2. **Role-Based Authorization:**

-- The text in the Home Screen will change depending whether you logged in with a user or an admin
+- The page navigated to is based on the role of the logged in user.

 3. **Notifications:**